pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

       ![Squash example](../images/squash-delete.png)
       * A’ and C' are altered versions of files A and C.

       At any moment, `pachctl list file repo@master` invariably returns the same files A’, B, C’. `pachctl list commit` however, differs in each case, since, by squashing commits, we have deleted them from the branch.
-Note that no data was deleted.

 ## Delete Files from History

+!!!
+Important
+    It is important to note that this use case is limited to simple cases where the "bad" changes were made relatively recently, as any pipeline update since then will make it impossible.

-On rare occasions, you might need to delete a particular file from a given commit along with its complete history.
+I rare cases, you might need to delete a particular file from a given commit and further choose to delete its complete history.
-In such case, you will need to:
+In such a case, you will need to:

 - Create a new commit in which you surgically remove the problematic file.
     1. Start a new commit: